Wednesday, November 13, 2024

 Broken Hill and back

 Here's the last of three posts I've published about a Kodak-era road trip into the Australian outback.
-This post covers my time in Broken Hill, a place I'd dreamed of visiting after seeing a documentary film at school in the 1970s.
+This post covers my time in Broken Hill, a place I'd dreamed of visiting as a child.
 My friend Enda and I spent two days exploring this iconic outback town in 2003.

 After stopping for the night in White Cliff, it was on to Broken Hill.
 Along the way, we stopped to adjust our watches to Central Time, 30 minutes behind the rest of the state.
 Naturally, I couldn’t resist a classic tourist photo while passing into the new time zone.

-Broken Hill was every bit as special as that 16mm movie I’d eagerly watched as a child.
+Broken Hill was every bit as rugged and special as the mesmerising 35mm documentary film that inspired me as a child.
 As all good tourists do, we stayed at the Palace Hotel and booked ourselves into the hotel’s world-renowned Priscilla Suite.
 This unorthodoxly decorated room was made famous by the 1994 hit movie, The Adventures of Priscilla, Queen of the Desert.

-The walls and ceiling in this upper-floor room are painted with murals depicting classic Australian landscapes of streams, red dirt and gum trees.
-The halls and stairway leading up to the room are also covered with hand-painted murals.
-An Indigenous artist from Port Augusta by the name of Gordon Waye painted most of what you see over several years.
+The room’s walls and ceiling are covered in murals depicting classic Australian landscapes of streams, red dirt and gum trees.
+The halls and stairway leading up to the room are covered in more of these extraordinary hand-painted murals.
+An Indigenous artist from Port Augusta by the name of Gordon Waye painted much of what you see over several years.

-However, despite its exotic decor, the room was appointed simply in what could only be described as a classic country pub sheek.
-In one corner sat a tiny TV on a shelf, floral duvets adored the bed and an oddly freestanding wash basin was installed midway along the wall.
-Thanks to a double-height ceiling the room did feel abnormally generous for pub accommodation.
+However, despite its exotic decor, the room was fitted out in what could only be described as classic country pub sheek.
+In one corner sat a tiny TV on a varnished wooden shelf, floral duvets adored the bed, the floor boards creaked with every step, and an odd freestanding wash basin was installed midway along the wall.
+Thanks to a double-height ceiling, and a pair of balcony doors, the room did feel abnormally generous for pub accommodation.

 While in Broken Hill we took time out to visit the Line of Lode Miners Memorial built on a ridge of mine tailing that towers over the town.
 Mining has claimed more than 800 lives over the years at Broken Hill, and the dramatic arching memorial is a poignant monument to them all.
 After viewing it you can sit on the Big Bench nearby and reflect on the lives lost.
 This colossal red seat is two and a half times the size of a regular bench.

-We also took a mine tour which saw us don hard hats and ride an open-cage lift down into the depths of an abandoned mine.
+We also took a mine tour which saw us don hard hats, enter an open cage and descend in into the depths of an abandoned mine.
+We were told that it continues to be maintained in working condition for the benefit of tourists.
 The tour gave us an excellent insight into the lives of miners and the risks they manage every day.
 We learned that the Line of Lode is one of the world’s largest bodies of ore, containing the silver, lead and zinc that's made fortunes in this remote outback city.

 After visiting Silverton, we drove to the nearby Mundi Mundi Lookout.
 Although back then it was called the Edge of the World, for good reason, as it sits on the rim of the Barrier Ranges.
 Beyond the hills the road winds down to a plateau that stretches to the horizon in an unbroken plain of barren red dirt.
 You really do feel like you’re standing at the edge of the world with eternity unfolding before you.
 I’ve since requested that a portion of my ashes be scattered here when I die.